Azure/AppService/_posts/2020-08-11-Crash-Monitoring Feature in Azure App Service.md

 ![Crash Monitoring]({{site.baseurl}}/media/2020/08/crash-monitoring-ui.png)

-Once you click **Start Monitor**, the configuration will be saved and the monitoring session will begin.
+Once you click **Start Monitor**, the configuration will be saved, and the monitoring session will begin.

 ![Crash Monitoring Enabled]({{site.baseurl}}/media/2020/08/crash-monitoring-enabled.png)